ManiVaultStudio/ImageViewerPlugin/README.md

   Image viewers with open setting panel and single-channel colormapped images (left), a false color RGB image (right top) and a 2D colormapped image (right bottom).
 Each viewer shows a different high-dimensional image with several dozen data channels.
 </p>

-Next to layering, the image viewer is also capable to automatically layout image datasets side-by-side (see [gallery](https://github.com/ManiVaultStudio/ImageViewerPlugin?tab=readme-ov-file#Gallery) below).
+Next to layering, the image viewer is also capable of automatically layouting image datasets side-by-side (see [gallery](https://github.com/ManiVaultStudio/ImageViewerPlugin?tab=readme-ov-file#Gallery) below).
 To achieve this, select multiple image datasets from the data hierarchy, right click `View -> Images` and select from either:
 - Grid layout: images are arranged in a grid
 - Horizontal: images are layed out left-to-right
 - Vertical: images are arranged bottom-to-top-to